aratcliffe/Leaflet.tooltip/README.md

 Destroys the tooltip and unbinds any event listeners registered.

 ##License
 This software is released under the [MIT licence](http://www.opensource.org/licenses/mit-license.php).
-Icons used in the example are from [http://glyphicons.com](http://glyphicons.com).